Agraael/usefull-garbage/README.md

 # usefull-shit
-just some pieces of code i made , could be usefull one day  ... maybe not test
+just some pieces of code i made , could be usefull one day  ... maybe not

 > HashTable_C : just a simple  hash-table made in C